Kyriosity/read-write/README+/software/README+/dev-naming.md

 # Wrapping up

-Even top developers under time pressure and brakes on perfectionism will name logic classes as *services*, *helpers*, *utils*, *handlers* but would  be barely proud of that.
+Even top developers under time pressure and brakes on perfectionism would  be barely proud of the implementation of naming.

 I mean that naming as [code quality](code-quality.md) can't be even perfect, but efforts to improve them must be genuine.